mkandziora/phylogenetic_concatenation/README.md

   `virtualenv -p python3 NameOfYourENV`  # you may need to just say `python` instead of `python3`, depending on your system

   To use the virtual machine you need to activate it before doing anything else.
-  This needs to be done before you start installing software in your virtual maschine or before running PhylUp.
+  This needs to be done before you start installing software in your virtual machine.

   `source NameOfYourENV/bin/activate`